lukagabric/LAbstractASIDataSource/README.md

 Implementation sample
 ---------------------

-The idea is to subclass LAbstractASIDataSource class as in NewsDataSource.
+Subclass LAbstractASIDataSource class as in NewsDataSource class of the sample project.
 In that class, three methods are implemented.
 These methods are convenient, and used to get data from e.g. UIViewController where you want to present this data.

 First method just returns the data url.